Bachman–Turner Overdrive: Bachman and Turner reunion 2009–2018

-Capitalizing on the recent Bachman & Turner album and supporting shows, BTO released another compilation set in 2013, Bachman–Turner Overdrive: 40th Anniversary, with 26 songs on two CDs.
-Much of the collection had been released before, but there were four previously unreleased songs, including "Rough Ride" from the 1984 BTO reunion album sessions and "West Coast Turnaround" from the 1975 Head On sessions.
-The CD set also features one Brave Belt song ("Never Comin' Home"), and eight songs on disc two are from the long out-of-print B.T.O.
+Capitalizing on the recent Bachman and Turner album and supporting shows, BTO released another compilation set in 2013, Bachman–Turner Overdrive: 40th Anniversary, with 26 songs on two CDs.
+Much of the collection had been released before, but the four previously unreleased songs included "Rough Ride" from the 1984 BTO reunion album sessions and "West Coast Turnaround" from the 1975 Head On sessions.
+The CD set also features one Brave Belt song ("Never Comin' Home") and eight songs on disc two are from the long out-of-print B.T.O.
 Live – Japan Tour album from 1976.
-Disc two also adds live versions of "Blue Collar" and "Give It Time", recorded at the same Japan concerts but not released on the LP edition.
+Disc two also adds live versions of "Blue Collar" and "Give It Time", recorded at the same Japan concerts, but not released on the LP edition.
 On March 10, 2018, Randy Bachman announced that Fred Turner would be retiring from touring.

 Resumption of Bachman-Turner Overdrive

-In June 2023 Randy announced a resuming of Bachman–Turner Overdrive, in honor of their 50th Anniversary, with a lineup consisting of the backup members of Bachman & Turner (who had also been backing him solo as well): Mick Dalla-Vee (vocals, bass), Marc LaFrance (vocals, drums, percussion) and Brent Howard Knudsen (vocals, guitar), along with Randy's son Tal Bachman, who had previously achieved success as a solo artist, on vocals, guitar and piano.
+In June 2023, Randy announced a resuming of Bachman–Turner Overdrive, in honor of their 50th anniversary, with a lineup consisting of the backup members of Bachman and Turner (who had also been backing him solo, as well): Mick Dalla-Vee (vocals, bass), Marc LaFrance (vocals, drums, percussion), and Brent Howard Knudsen (vocals, guitar), along with Randy's son Tal Bachman, who had previously achieved success as a solo artist, on vocals, guitar, and piano.
 The new lineup also toured in the fall of 2023, with more dates following in early 2024.
-Bruce Allen, Blair Thornton and Fred Turner gave the new lineup their blessing, with Turner slated to appear with them on a new BTO album and possibly guesting on some tour dates as well.
+Bruce Allen, Blair Thornton, and Fred Turner gave the new line-up their blessing, with Turner slated to appear with them on a new BTO album and possibly guesting on some tour dates, as well.